A

 VA Loan

-A mortgage loan guaranteed by the U.S. Department of Veteran Affairs.
+A mortgage loan guaranteed by the U.S. Department of Veterans Affairs.

 Voluntary Conveyance